From spoiled to soil: composting 101

 With available areas for landfill slowly diminishing, the need to establish sustainable alternatives to landfill is becoming even more crucial.
 One easy, rewarding and low-cost solution is composting, which diverts food waste from landfills and returns nutrients and carbon back to the soil.
 In fact, it’s estimated that about half of the waste in a household rubbish bin could be composted at home.

-“Most people think that organic waste such as fruit and vegetable peelings or garden waste is harmless and will naturally decompose in landfills over time,” says Eric Love, Chairman of the Centre for Organic Research & Education (CORE), a not-for-profit industry association whose mission is to promote the beneficial reuse of recovered organic resources.
+“Most people think that organic waste such as fruit and vegetable peelings or garden waste is harmless and will naturally decompose in landfills over time,” says Eric Love, Chairman of the Centre for Organic Research & Education (CORE).
+This not-for-profit industry association has a mission to promote the beneficial reuse of recovered organic resources.

 “It’s unfortunately not true.
 Each time we throw away organics such as food scraps and garden waste in the rubbish bin, we’re contributing to climate alteration.”